Master of Arts in Psychology, Marriage and Family Therapy specialization, 2012

 “Everyone at the University is very helpful and they all want the students to succeed!”

-Cassandra Fallon earned her undergraduate degree in psychology and sociology from the University of Kentucky, and now, at 24, she is pursuing her Master of Arts in Psychology, Marriage and Family Therapy specialization at University of the Rockies.
+Cassandra Fallon earned her undergraduate degree in psychology and sociology from the University of Kentucky and now holds a Master of Arts in Psychology, Marriage and Family Therapy specialization, which she earned at age 26 from University of the Rockies.
+We last spoke to her while she was still enrolled.

-Due to complete her program in December 2012, Cassandra then plans to secure an internship for two years in Colorado or Ohio, and then sit for the licensing board so she can become a certified Marriage and Family Therapist (MFT).
-She would also enjoy teaching and becoming involved with the American Association of Marriage and Family Therapists (AAMFT) so that she can assist in the establishment of the MFT field.
+Cassandra’s plans after graduating included trying to secure an internship for two years in Colorado or Ohio, and then sitting for the licensing board so she could become a certified Marriage and Family Therapist (MFT).
+She also said she would enjoy teaching and becoming involved with the American Association of Marriage and Family Therapists (AAMFT) in order to assist in the establishment of the MFT field.
+Her graduate degree from University of the Rockies is certain to help in achieving these goals.

 “To anyone considering University of the Rockies, I advise speaking with as many students, faculty, and staff members as possible.
 Ask anything – you will receive an honest answer.
 Everyone at the University is very helpful and they all want the students to succeed!”